 - i.
-Historical data may be allowed by the WRA director so long as the data provides information sufficient to determine the need for industrial pretreatment measures. - j.
-Certification by an authorized representative of the user as referenced in section 118-378 and certified to by a qualified professional indicating whether pretreatment standards are being met on a consistent basis and, if not, whether additional operation and maintenance or additional pretreatment is required for the user to meet pretreatment standards and requirements. - k.
+Historical data may be allowed by the WRA director so long as the data provides information sufficient to determine the need for industrial pretreatment measures Each product produced by type, amount, process and rate of production. - j.
+Certification by an authorized representative of the user as referenced in section 118-378 and certified to by a qualified professional indicating whether pretreatment standards are being met on a consistent basis and, if not, whether additional operation and maintenance or additional pretreatment is required for the user to meet pretreatment standards and requirements Type and amount of raw materials processed (average and maximum per day). - k.
 If additional pretreatment or O&M will be required to meet pretreatment standards, requirements, discharge limits as set forth in section 118-342, 118-343, 118-344 of this article, or any other limit set by the WRA director, the user shall supply a compliance schedule indicating the shortest time schedule necessary to accomplish installation or adoption of such additional pretreatment or O&M. The completion date in this schedule shall not be later than the compliance date established for the applicable pretreatment standard.
 The following conditions apply to this schedule: - i.
 The schedule shall contain increments of progress in the form of dates for the commencement and completion of major events leading to the construction and operation of additional pretreatment required for the user to meet the applicable pretreatment standards.
 Such schedule shall include, where applicable, but shall not be limited to dates for the hiring of an engineer, completing preliminary plans, executing contracts for major components, commencing construction, beginning operation, and conducting routine operations. - ii.
 No increment referred to in subsection (2)k.i of this section shall exceed nine months, nor shall the total compliance period exceed 18 months. - iii.
 No later than 14 days following each date in the schedule and the final date for compliance, the user shall submit a progress report to the WRA director, including, at a minimum, whether or not it complied with the increment of progress, the reason for any delay, and the steps being taken by the user to return to the established schedule.
-In no event shall more than nine months elapse between such progress reports to the WRA director. - 1.
+In no event shall more than nine months elapse between such progress reports to the WRA director Number and type of employees and hours of operation and proposed or actual hours of operation of the pretreatment facility. - 1.
 A minimum of four grab samples must be used for pH, cyanide, total phenols, oil and grease, sulfide, and volatile organic compounds.
 For all other pollutants required, 24-hour composite samples must be obtained through flow-proportional composite sampling techniques where feasible.

 The WRA director may waive flow-proportional composite sampling for any user who demonstrates that flow-proportional sampling is not feasible.
-In such cases, samples may be obtained through time-proportional techniques or through a minimum of four grab samples where the user demonstrates that such sampling will provide a representative sample of the effluent being discharged.
+In such cases, samples may be obtained through time-proportional techniques or through a minimum of four grab samples where the user demonstrates that such sampling will provide a representative sample of the effluent being dischargedA statement, reviewed by an authorized representative of the user, as defined in section 118-378 of this division, and certified to by a professional engineer registered in the state, indicating whether pretreatment standards are being met on a consistent basis and if not whether additional operation and maintenance or additional pretreatment is required for the user to meet pretreatment standards and requirements.